vuejs-translations/docs-cs/src/guide/scaling-up/testing.md

 End-to-end tests focus on multi-page application behavior that makes network requests against your production-built Vue application.
 They often involve standing up a database or other backend and may even be run against a live staging environment.

-End-to-end tests will often catch issues with your router, state management library, top-level components (e.g. an App or Layout), public assets, or any request handling.
+End-to-end tests will often catch issues with your router, state management library, top-level components (např. an App or Layout), public assets, or any request handling.
 As stated above, they catch critical issues that may be impossible to catch with unit tests or component tests.

 End-to-end tests do not import any of your Vue application's code, but instead rely completely on testing your application by navigating through entire pages in a real browser.